 Current Access Center Students: We're glad you're back!

-The Access Center has begun using a new system called MyAccess for requesting and renewing accommodations.
-This new system allows students to request and implement their accommodations online.
 Note: Not all accommodations can be managed this way, and you may need to visit our office if you have accommodations that require the collaboration of your instructors or other members of our staff.

 If your expiration date does not fall within the semester for which you are requesting accommodations, you may renew your accommodations without scheduling an appointment with your advisor.
 To renew your accommodations you simply need to request accommodations for your classes using MyAccess.
 For information on how to do this, please review our tutorials, or schedule an orientation meeting with your advisor.